San Clemente State Beach

 San Clemente State Beach is a public beach located in the south end of the city of San Clemente, California, United States.
 Located halfway between Los Angeles and San Diego, it has been the most popular beach in the state since 1937.

-Significant numbers of visitors are attracted to this beach due to its intense winds and dramatic location.
+Significant numbers of visitors are attracted to this beach due to its intense winds and dramatic location, including the adjacent Surf Line..
 The majority of the visitors are water sports enthusiasts and those who wish to escape from the inland heat and nearby metropolitan areas for the day.